 We stayed in Santiago at Hostel Rio Amazonas.
 This hostel is wonderful.
 Take your pick from a single room, rooms with two twin beds, and rooms that accommodate three and four people, perfect for families or groups.
 Rio Amazonas is located in central Santiago, within walking distance of restaurants and many of the most popular sites in Santiago.
 If you are traveling on a budget, take a look at this property.

 Planning a trip to Chile?
-Read all of our articles in our Chile Destination Guide.
+Read all of our articles in our Chile Travel Guide.

 You Might Also Like: